 Customers can receive support by contacting The Full Belly Project.
 Interview with representative

-Customer is responsible for creating replacement components using the construction kit supplied by The Full Belly Project or use the instructions found in online manuals.
-The customer can also build a relationship with a local manufacturer who they can contact to replace components.
+The customer is responsible for creating replacement components using the construction kit supplied by The Full Belly Project or the instructions found in online manuals.
+The customer can also build a relationship with a local manufacturer whom they can contact to replace components.
 Interview with representative

 The device is expected to last 20-25 years after which it should be dismantled and parts can be recycled Interview with representative

-Manufacturing location.
-Customers are responsible for communicating with independent manufacturer to ensure that the product meets their standards Interview with representative
+Customers are responsible for communicating with independent manufacturers to ensure that the product meets their standards.
+Interview with representative

 Customers will sometime adapt the designs of the product to accomodate electric and petal power to increase production capacity.
 Interview with representative

-Full belly project developed Pedal Powered Agricultural Center (PPAC), which it adds on to the Universal Nut Sheller (UNS) by making it pedal powered, increasing the amount of peanuts that can be shelled from 50 to 90 kg/hr.
+The Pedal Powered Agricultural Center (PPAC) can be added onto the Universal Nut Sheller to increase the amount of peanuts that can be shelled from 50 to 90 kg/hr.

-Atiku, A. A., Aviara, N. A., Haque, M. A., Performance evaluation of a bambara ground nut sheller.
-Agricultural Engineering International: the CIGR Journal of Scientific Research and Development.
-2004 Jul;6:1-18
+Atiku, A. A., Aviara, N. A., and Haque, M. A., 2004, Performance evaluation of a bambara ground nut sheller, Agricultural Engineering International: the CIGR Journal of Scientific Research and Development, 6, pp. 1-18.

 In context photographs (0)